 In addition, I have been sent the following books and/or media free-of-charge that I have referenced or reviewed on this blog:

-- Liberating Learning – Moe & Chubb
+- Liberating Learning: Technology, Politics and the Future of American Education – Moe & Chubb

 - Virtual Schooling: A Guide To Optimizing Your Child’s Education – Kanna, Gillis & Culver